bltlab/seqscore/README.md

 $ seqscore --help
 Usage: seqscore [OPTIONS] COMMAND [ARGS]...

-  Provides scoring and analysis tools for NER/chunking files (version 0.9.0)
+  Provides scoring and analysis tools for NER/chunking files (version 0.10.0)

 Options:
   --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  convert       convert between mention encodings count         show counts for all the mentions contained in a file extract-text  extract text from a file
+  analyze       extract mentions with their sentence context convert       convert between mention encodings count         show counts for all the mentions contained in a file extract-text  extract text from a file